danielatrivella/np3_ligand/np3_LigPCDS/README.md

 > ``` python src/refinement_dimple.py data/ PDB_1.5_2.2_NP_atoms_free_ligands_1_counts_2008-02-01_depDate_filter_bfactor_10000_occ_10000_missHAtoms_TRUE_numDisorder_10000.csv 10```

-#### 2.2 Ligand Grid Image Creation
+#### 2.2 Ligand Grid Representation Creation

-Create the ligand grid image for all ligands entries that had their structure successfully labeled and refined.
+Creates the ligand grid representation in 3D point cloud for all ligand entries that had their structure successfully labeled and refined.

 For each ligand entry, it reads the respective PDB entry Fo-Fc map from the refined MTZ file (parameter refinement_path); and the ligand atomic positions from the ligand's structure label file .xyz (parameter xyz_labels_path).